Funmy-codes/Superstore-Dataset-With-PowerBi/README.md

 # Superstore Data Visualizations 📊

-This repository contains various visualizations of the COVID-19 dataset by the World Health Organization (WHO).
-The dataset tracks COVID-19 statistics globally and provides insight into the spread, recovery, and impact of the virus.
+This project provides a comprehensive sales analysis of a fictional Super Store dataset using Power BI Desktop.
+It offers insights into sales performance across different customer segments, regions, and time periods.
 The visualizations are provided in a PDF format for easy viewing.

 ## Dataset Information
 The dataset contains the following key attributes: